 - New reported connections

-Once you understand the Facebook pages Insights metrics, it’s fine to create your first charts if you haven’t.
+Once you have understood the Facebook metrics, you will create your first charts if you haven’t.
+However, remember you can always use a Porter Metric template.

-We prepared a video tutorial on how to create your first charts and graphs on Google Data Studio:
+Also, we prepared a video tutorial to show you how to create your first charts and graphs on Google Data Studio:

 Follow these steps to create your first charts: